 Carry over-the-counter medication

-Use a travel neck pillow
+Use a travel neck-pillow

 Get up and walk around while flying

 Before you fly, you should engage in activities that will help you relax.
-In addition, you can gather materials that will help you relax while on the plane.
+Also, you can gather materials that will help you relax while on the plane.
 For instance, you can carry novels and magazines that will stimulate your mind.
 Alternatively, you can create a playlist to keep you occupied while on the plane to avoid sleeping during the flight.

 Try a self-massage tool

-Apply heat and/or cold therapy
+Apply heat / cold therapy

 If you’re experiencing neck pain, it is also advisable you see a physician before flying.
 For neck pain relief, call us for a consultation, 888-409-8006.